subhambisht/ETH_Beginner_Project-Subham_Bisht-/README.md

 # Create a Token

-'META' token smart contract for transactions
+'PERSONAL_TOKEN' a token for a smart contract for transactions.

 ## Description

-The aim of this contract is to manage the "META" token, abbreviated as "MTA."
+The aim of this contract is to manage the "PERSONAL_TOKEN" token, abbreviated as "ETH".
 It oversees the minting and burning processes, enabling the creation and management of tokens.
 The contract monitors the total token supply, as well as the addresses and their corresponding token balances.
 Users can mint new tokens to boost their balance and the overall supply, provided they have enough tokens to burn, or they can burn tokens to reduce both their balance and the total supply.

 ## Executing program